 Eucalyptus kruseana, Bookleaf Mallee, is a multi branched shrub reaching a height of three metres with a spread of one metre.

-Bookleaf Mallee is one of the few species that never grows up.
-Juvenile leaves are maintained throughout the life of the species.
-They are arranged in closely packed in opposite pairs with no stalks, rounded, smooth greyish and waxy-white.
+Eucalyptus spp. have simple and usually alternate adult leaves with juvenile leaves starting off opposite to alternate (disjunct).
+In this species, juvenile leaves are maintained throughout the life of the species.
+They are arranged closely packed, in opposite pairs with no petioles (sessile); to about 2.5 cm long and wide; rounded, smooth greyish and waxy-white.
 The closed packed foliage has given rise to the common name.

 E. kruseana is a beautiful plant.
 The leaf arrangement, leaf colour and flowers are all eye-catching features.
 Foliage may be used in floral arrangements.